 "Had you ever been given an official diagnosis before being admitted here?"
 Edgar stared blankly at her, only his eyes visible from behind his bent knees.
 What?

 "Do you know your medical history?"
-Another pause, then Edgar shook his head.
+Another beat of silence.

 "Where is your home?"
-She waited a moment, then he slowly shook his head again.
+She waited a moment, then he slowly shook his head.
+It wasn't like he had one anymore anyway.

 "Is there anybody I can call for you?
 Do you know their phone number?"
 Again, Edgar looked helpless.
 He had seen Meredith and Shelley using phones before, and he understood what she was referring to, but he didn't have a clue how a phone worked or what a phone number even was.

-Joanne patiently waited for an answer but his silence wasn't helping her nerves, either.
+Joanne patiently waited for an answer, any answer, but his silence wasn't helping her nerves, either.
 The more guarded he was, the more Joanne had to wonder how she was going to survive this next hour.
 How did she even know he could understand her?
-If he really was half-animal, how was she going to work with him?
+For all she knew, he was only silent now because he was planning when he could pounce on her.

 Deciding to change tactics when he remained silent for a full minute, she asked instead, "Let's just get to know each other a little first.
-May I ask if you have friends or family, Edgar?"
+May I ask if you have friends or family, Mr. Parker?"
 He didn't like being asked questions.
 Questions required answers.
-Slowly he shook his head.
+Grudgingly he shook his head.

 "Oh come now, everybody has somebody.
 For a long time, Edgar didn't say anything.